 State agencies build and maintain the weigh stations, but provide PrePass Safety Alliance access to install and maintain PrePass system infrastructure at no cost to states.
 This infrastructure may or may not include the installation of weigh-in-motion scales (WIMs).
 The Alliance works with public sector partners to promote the safe and efficient movement of freight.
 No funds are exchanged between PrePass Safety Alliance and state agencies for the operation of the program.

 PrePass Safety Alliance is a member of all 50 state trucking associations and numerous national and regional associations.
 The Alliance works with these entities to sponsor educational and safety programs around the country.

 Everyone wants safer highways.
 As our nation’s roads become more congested every year and drivers can easily become distracted with various devices and stimuli around them, it’s crucial to find innovative ways to continually improve safety in commercial transportation and for all highway users.

-HELP IS COMMITTED TO EXCELLENCE:
+COMMITMENT TO EXCELLENCE:

 ONSHORED IN AMERICA

 PrePass Safety Alliance was developed as a private-public partnership in the United States.
 With its corporate headquarters located in Phoenix, AZ and its customer support office in West Valley City, UT, The Alliance is dedicated to keeping jobs in the United States.
 As a result, PrePass Safety Alliance and its contractors perform all work in America.

 Truckers Against Trafficking

 Truckers Against Trafficking (TAT) is a 501(c)3 that exists to educate, equip, empower and mobilize members of the trucking and travel plaza industry to combat domestic sex trafficking.
 TAT achieves this mission by saturating trucking and related industries with education materials; partnering with law enforcement and government agencies to facilitate the investigation of human trafficking; and marshalling the resources of our partners to combat this crime.